 This was a long time ago.
 Anyway, had you not won The Apprentice, what would you be doing now?
 What was your plan B?

 What I would have done is to start my digital marketing agency and just do it by myself; so, a lot of people ask me whether I would have been as successful as I am now without having The Apprentice and Lord Sugar, and the answer is yes, I would have been, but it would have just taken more time without the profile that the show gave me and the money and the mentoring from Lord Sugar: what that does is to accelerate how quickly the success happens.
 A person, in life and in business, is going to be successful or to not be successful based on who the person is, and the money and the mentoring only speed that process up or slow it down, so it would have just slowed it down what I would have done now.

-I think the things I love about it is that every day I get to go into like three or four different industries per day, and because I have such a passion for business, it’s not just so much the digital marketing, is that every day I go into multiple different businesses and talk about the challenges in their businesses, and it’s almost being like a business adviser where solutions are in digital marketing.
+I think the things I love about it is that every day I get to go into like three or four different industries per day and because I have such a passion for business, it’s not just so much the digital marketing, is that every day I go into multiple different businesses and talk about the goals and challenges in their businesses, and it’s almost being like a business adviser where solutions are in digital marketing.
 It’s not so much longing into PPC and getting – you know – excited: it’s more than I go into a business and they say “oh, my business is really struggling from these factors”, and I help people fix their businesses, so what I’m getting to do every day is just talk about business all day, which is like the best thing, it’s like drugs for me!